angel9102/Waves-WPF/README.md

 Videogame developed in WPF environment using C# and Visual Studio IDE

 This was my first videogame, it was a project for my Computer Engineering degree.
-Although it works great, it has some problems on the architecture.
+Although it works great, it has some problems architecture problems.
 Feel free to fix them and even add some more stuff.
 Hope you enjoy this short but challenging game! :)